cdelledonne/vim-cmake/README.md

 * Visual experience, shows CMake output in a console-like window
 * Slick management of build configurations
-* Autocompletion for build targets, build configurations and tests
+* Autocompletion for build targets, build configurations and tests using the `cmake-file-api(7)`
 * Quickfix list population after each build
 * Airline/statusline status information, including current build configuration
 * Plug-and-play, but configurable